shashankviswanadha/Course-Material-Downloader/README.md

  Hope this helps.
  Please suggest any improvements and you're welcome to fork the repository if you think you can contribute.

+ Note: It does not download the content for the bio course in semester 4.
+The bio faculty did no       t organize their content properly, they uploaded all their files to forums.
+Weird!

+ Improvements to be made: Right now it does not download the content from sub-folders, maybe I
+                          will work on it some time when I am free.